The website of

 STORIES ABOUT MIRRORS

 I’m a sub-editor at The Times and write the occasional piece for the paper.
-These days it’s behind a paywall, but if you have access you can search for my by-line, or here are some direct routes: My Japanese Wedding, a Historic Homes piece, another one, and a shortie about JP Donleavy’s The Ginger Man.
+These days it’s behind a paywall, but if you have access you can search for my by-line, or here are some direct routes: My Japanese Wedding, a Historic Homes piece, another one, a shortie about British action novels and one on JP Donleavy’s The Ginger Man.

 ON PATRICK O’BRIAN’S MASTER AND COMMANDER SERIES